microsoft/rats/rats-devtools/docs/index.md

 …
 ```

-## build-jupytext-notebooks
+## build-tutorial-notebooks

-Looks for *.py files under the components' docs/_jupytext_tutorials folders, and converts each one
+Looks for *.py files under the components' docs/_tutorial_notebook_sources folders, and converts
-of them into a *.md notebook under the dos/notebooks.
-The file names are expected to have the
+each one of them into a *.md notebook under the dos/tutorial_notebooks.
+The file names are
-format `#_tutorial_title.py` where `#` is an integer, unique within the whole project.
-For example
+expected to have the format `#_tutorial_title.py` where `#` is an integer, unique within the whole
-`001_independent_pipelines.py`.
+project.
+For example `001_independent_pipelines.py`.

 Currently enabled for rats-processors and rats-examples-sklearn.
 To enable for other components,
-edit the components list in `rats.devtools._commands.build_jupytext_notebooks`. and add `jupytext`
+edit the components list in `rats.devtools._commands.build_tutorial_notebooks`. and add `jupytext`
 and `nbconvert` to the component's `pyproject.toml` in section
 `tool.poetry.group.docs.dependencies`.